Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Texts as Time Series

-Previously, we elucidated three key reasons behind the CTR phenomenon, which serve as the core motivation for TaTS: mapping concurrent texts to auxiliary variables to augment the original time series.
-The properties of concurrent texts closely align with those of variables in a multivariate time series: similar to numerical variables, concurrent texts are influenced by shared external drivers and interact dynamically with the time series.
+\textbf{Concurrent Texts are Secretly Auxiliary Variables.} As we elucidated in Section \ref{sec: ctr}, the properties of concurrent texts closely align with those of variables in a multivariate time series: similar to numerical variables, concurrent texts are influenced by shared external drivers and interact dynamically with the time series.
 Furthermore, mapping concurrent texts to structured variables enables capturing hidden variables embedded within the concurrent texts.